 Please review descriptions of the following funding opportunities provided by the Maine 4-H Foundation.
 Apply for the one(s) most relevant to your project / aspirations.
 If you have any questions, please contact us before applying.

 Maine 4-H Foundation Post-Secondary Education Scholarships

-- Maine 4-H Foundation Post-Secondary Education Scholarships (Word) — descriptions
+- Maine 4-H Foundation Post-Secondary Education Scholarships (PDF) — descriptions

 - Application Form (PDF) for the following scholarships: